 BSc Life Sciences, Sri Venkateswara College, University of Delhi, 2015

 Profile: Abhilasha got interested in working on coastal and marine ecosystems during her master’s program.
-Her dissertation on sardine and mackerel fisheries with Dakshin at Malvan, Maharashtra, helped me understand the importance of considering human dimensions in conservation research.
+Her dissertation on sardine and mackerel fisheries with Dakshin at Malvan, Maharashtra, helped her understand the importance of considering human dimensions in conservation research.
 Following this, she got an opportunity to work on locals’ perception and knowledge about horseshoe crabs at Chandipur, Odisha.
-The study helped her enhance her understanding of the intricate connections which local communities hold with ecologically sensitive habitats, and this inspired her to focus my research interests on socioecological systems.
+The study helped her enhance the understanding of the intricate connections which local communities hold with ecologically sensitive habitats, and this inspired her to focus her research interests on socioecological systems.